Geno Smith looks good on offense while Boye Mafe tops defense in Seahawks’ mock game

 The Seahawks returned to Lumen Field on Friday for the first time since Jan.
 8, when Quandre Diggs’ overtime interception helped clinch Seattle a somewhat unlikely playoff spot.

-The stakes Friday night were much lower — a mock game that is designed in part to simply give the team, and especially young players, a run-through of what game day is like, from the pregame warmup to the 12-minute halftime.
+The stakes Friday night were much lower — a mock game that is designed in part to simply give the team, and especially young players, a run-through of what game day is like, from the pregame warmup to the 13-minute halftime.

 Officially, it was a 20-17 victory for the blue team over the green.